AshleyGNC/RecursionToTheRescue--C_PLUS_PLUS_Project/README.md

 RecursionToTheRescue.cpp holds the main functions that solve the two problems.
 Main.cpp holds the testing code for this project.

-Printing.cpp prints a readeable version of the Doctors and Patient Order, using the Common.h file from another project.
+Printing.cpp prints a readeable version of the Doctors and Patient Order using the Common.h file from another project.
 A simple implementation of this can be seen in the Common.cpp file.

 Problem 1: Doctors Without Orders